frida/frida-website/_i18n/en/_docs/frida-trace.md

     </div>
     <br>

-    Frida-trace will assign your JSON object to the internal JavaScript variable "<i>parameters</i>".
+    Frida-trace will assign your JSON object to the global JavaScript variable "<i>parameters</i>".
 Now, your handler can check the parameters.displayPid variable to decide whether to print the process ID: